debian-lxc/debian-lxc.github.io/_posts/2015-10-18-Create Init Scripts.md

+---
+published: true
+layout: post
+title: Creating Unprivileged Jessie Container
+---

-By default lxc package from this repository will install systemd service units.
+Lxc package from this repository will install systemd service units.
 If you replace sytemd with sysvinit on the host, You need to create init scripts manually.

 - Create ``/etc/init.d/lxc-net``